ypranay/org.civicrm.civirebux/README.md

 What's New?
 ------

-I am using [Pivottable.js](http://nicolas.kruchten.com/pivottable) along with [Civix](https://github.com/totten/civix) to build CiviREBUX as of now.
+I am using [Pivottable.js](http://nicolas.kruchten.com/pivottable) along with [Civix](https://github.com/totten/civix) to build CiviREBUX.
 Here is a brief description of what these are -

 >  PivotTable.js